Mejituu/spotmicroai-website/docs/simulation.md

 ![PyBullet](assets/spot-mini-mini.gif)

-This example can be found in the [Repository](https://github.com/moribots/spot_mini_mini).
+This example can be found in this [repository](https://github.com/moribots/spot_mini_mini).
 You can optionally use a Game Pad:
 ```
 pip3 install numpy
 pip3 install pybullet